Medicine and Literature in the 19th Century

 Module co-ordinator: Dr Claire Brock

 This interdisciplinary module will introduce you to a wide range of writing about medicine in the 19th century and how contemporary medical developments fascinated writers from a variety of genres.
-We will examine fictional works by well-known writers such as George Eliot as well as works by author-medics including Anton Chekhov and Sir Arthur Conan Doyle, and the now less well-known but extremely popular Victorian novelist Charles Reade.
+We will examine fictional and dramatic works by well-known writers of the period, such as Henrik Ibsen, but also author-medics such as Anton Chekhov and Sir Arthur Conan Doyle.

 - Essay, 5,000 words (100%)